 Cenacle

-According to the Christian Bible, the Cenacle was a place in which the apostles continued to gather after the Last Supper, and it was also the site where the Holy Spirit alighted upon the eleven apostles on Pentecost.
+According to the Christian Bible, the Cenacle was a place in which the apostles continued to gather after the Last Supper, and it was also the site where the Holy Spirit alighted upon the twelve apostles on Pentecost, Matthias having been "numbered with the eleven apostles" to replace Judas in Acts 1:25.

-The site is administered by the Israeli authorities, and is part of a building holding the so-called "David's Tomb" on its ground floor.
+The site is administered by the Israeli authorities, and is part of a building holding what is known as "David's Tomb" on its ground floor.

 Etymology